Ecron/pokemonHnS-CA/TRANSLATING.md

   - ../src/options_plus_menu.c
 - POKéGEAR texts:
   - ../scr/strings.c
-  - ../graphics/pokenav/ --> There are a lot of texts here that seem editable, but they are actually graphics 🙄
+  - ../graphics/pokenav/ --> There are a lot of texts here that seem coded text, but they are actually graphics 🙄

+## FILES LISTS
 ### Comprehensive list of translatable text files:

 <details>